-February is always a difficult month, I find.
-The clocks go back in October, and from then on in it’s the cheery march to all the end of year festivities, twinkly lights and delicious food and all.
-January comes, and it feels like a bit of a reset.
+I find that February is always a difficult month.
+The clocks go back in October, and from then on in it’s the cheery march to all the end-of-year festivities, twinkly lights, delicious food and all.
+Then January comes, and it feels like a bit of a reset.
 A quiet time to take stock, reflect and make plans for moving forward.

 I’m trying to change my mindset on winter, and recently I read an article on the Norwegian secret to enjoying winter.
-It turns out Norwegians view their long dark winters as something to celebrate, so I’m trying to bring about some of that Norwegian attitude to Scotland.
+It turns out Norwegians view their long dark winters as something to celebrate.
+Inspired by this, I’m now trying to bring about some of that Norwegian attitude to Scotland.

-I’ve started small – adapting an old favourite natural cleaning recipe to make my home smell like a forest in wintertime.
+I’ve started small – adapting an old favourite natural cleaning recipe to make a homemade cleaning spray that makes my home smell like a forest in wintertime.
 I may not want to go out in the snow today, but at least I can pretend I am.
 It’s a start, right?!

 How to Make Homemade Cleaning Spray